 The PCF may obtain UE reporting of URSP rule enforcement as described in clause 6.6.2.4.

-Based on the received URSP rule enforcement information, the PCF for the PDU Session may interact with the PCF for the UE.
+Based on the received URSP rule enforcement information, the PCF for the PDU Session may interact with the PCF for the UE as described in clasue 4.16.X of TS 23.502[3].
 The PCF for the UE may adjust the URSP rules based on the notification from the PCF for a PDU Session e.g. when the PCF for the UE determines that the UE does not have up-to-date URSP rules.

 NOTE: The PCF can combine UE reporting of URSP rule enforcement with analytics information (see clause 6.1.6.3).